 Why are partnerships important for sustainable development projects?

-The United Nations Sustainable Development Goal (UN SDG) 17 is truly global.
-It aims to build support networks between so-called developed and developing countries.
+GVI’s projects are designed around the United Nations Sustainable Development Goals or UN SDGs.
+Goal 17 aims to build support networks between so-called developed and developing countries.
 Working together is the only way sustainable development initiatives will thrive.

 In 2015, world leaders laid out the 2030 Agenda for Sustainable Development.
 The agenda included 17 ambitious goals such as ending poverty, tackling climate change, and getting rid of inequalities.
 The UN SDGs are a call to action to ensure a better world for everyone.

-Goal 17, partnerships for the goals, might be most important of all the UN SDGs, because the rest of the goals depend on it.
-In order to reach these goals, governments, the private sector, academics, and regular people need to work together.
+Goal 17, partnerships for the goals, is arguably the most important of all the UN SDGs, because achieving the other goals depends on it.
+In order to reach these goals, governments, the private sector, academics, and citizens must work together.
 For everyone to benefit, everyone needs to contribute.

 What is UN SDG 17 all about?